tatref/tatref.github.io/content/blog/drafts/review-ld-library-path.md

 # Shared Libraries Locations
 On Linux, the default directories containing shared libraries are `/lib`, `/usr/lib` and theirs 64 bits counter parts.

-Searching theses directories on each program execution would be slow, so a cache is created on boot with `ldconfig`.
+Searching theses directories on each program execution would be slow, so a cache is created at boot time with `ldconfig`.
 The cache is built under `/etc/ld.so.cache`, and uses the default directories, plus any additional directory defined in `/etc/ld.so.conf` or `/etc/ld.so.conf.d/`